Francesco Ficoroni: Life

-Ficoroni was born near Lugnano, in the comune of Valmontone, Latium.
+Ficoroni was born in Labico, in the comune of Valmontone, Latium.

 From 1705 to 1710 he undertook a series of excavations along the Via Appia in the vigna Moroni, the Moroni vineyard, which revealed ninety-two funerary chambers decorated with frescoes and mosaics, which provided material for his Bolla d'oro (1736); the excavation was supported by Cardinal Filippo Antonio Gualterio, who purchased many of the antiquities discovered.
 Later Ficoroni bought back some of Gualterio's objects, while over two hundred of the examples of glass, terracotta oil lamps and some carved hardstones were purchased by Sir Hans Sloane and eventually found their way, with the rest of his collection, to establish the British Museum.
 Reasons of cost aborted the engraving of the watercolor drawings of the frescoes (now long disappeared) made for Ficoroni by Gaetano Piccini (1681–1736); the watercolors were purchased by Cardinal Gualterio but dispersed after his death in 1728.
 The frescos in the 92 tombs unearthed along the via Appia were visited by the painter Carlo Maratta, who brought his students to view them.

 Ficoroni's excavations at Hadrian's Villa were never fully published.
 Carlo Fea summarised some outstanding finds in 1790.

-The most famous object that was in his collection or passed through his hands was the fourth-century BCE cylindrical bronze ritual vessel known still as the "Ficoroni cista", which was found in an Etruscan woman's tomb just south of Palestrina (the ancient sanctuary site of Praeneste) in 1738 and which Ficoroni gallantly presented to the museum assembled by Athanasius Kircher in the Collegio Romano.
+Ficoroni owned an important collection of ancient artifacts which earned him great fame, but which was dispersed after his death.
+It contained small objects and rarities including mirrors, graffiti, lead seals, coins, cameos, lockets and tesserae.
+The most important piece in his collection was the fourth-century BCE cylindrical bronze ritual vessel known still as the Ficoroni Cista, which was found in an Etruscan woman's tomb just south of Palestrina (the ancient sanctuary site of Praeneste) in 1738 and which Ficoroni gallantly presented to the museum assembled by Athanasius Kircher in the Collegio Romano.
+The Ficoroni Cista is signed by its maker, Novius Plautius.
 It has four finials on its lid, the figure of Dionysus flanked by aroused satyrs, and love scenes of Heracles and Iolaos.
+Another important artifact belonging to Ficoroni's collection was the Ficoroni medallion, a gold glass portrait now in the Metropolitan Museum of Art, New York.

 The catalogue of his own collection of ancient Roman mercantile sealings stamped in lead was written by conte C. Gaetani and doubtless published at Ficoroni's expense.